learnk8s/learnk8s.io/src/custom-authentication/content.md

 _That means that the authentication succeeded!_

-This is what you expected because the subnitted token includes the correct username and password of Alice.
+This is what you expected because the submitted token includes the correct username and password of Alice.

 The above is exactly how your authentication service will work in practice, with the only difference that the requests will be made by the Kubernetes API server.